standard-for-public-code/standard-for-public-code/criteria/document-objectives.md

 * helps scope and isolate your own development.
 * improves maintanability and reusability.
 * channels (the improvements on the existing) functionality into logically isolated chunks.
-* clearly communicates to other stakeholders and contributors what the codebase, and the individual component it is composed from, is for.
+* clearly communicates to other stakeholders and contributors what the codebase, and the individual components it is composed from, is for.

 ## What this does not do